Venezuelan leader Maduro declares he is a ‘decent man’ during court appearance

 Despite Trump’s insistence that his campaign was intended to stop the flow of drugs from entering the United States, Venezuela is not a major cocaine-producing country, according to the United Nations Office on Drugs and Crime.
 Virtually all coca crops are inside Bolivia, Peru and Colombia, and the Drug Enforcement Administration under Trump did not mention Venezuela in a March report on the state of cocaine trafficking.

-Trump also recently declared fentanyl a “weapon of mass destruction,” though that drug, which is used in hospitals across the United States, is also not manufactured in Venezuela nor present on the boats allegedly smuggling drugs into the country.
+Trump also recently declared fentanyl a “weapon of mass destruction,” though that drug, which is used in hospitals across the United States, is also not manufactured in Venezuela nor present on the alleged drug-smuggling boats.

 The president has repeatedly said he would not necessarily seek permission from Congress to launch a land war in Venezuela, saying instead that military assets are “just going to kill people” there instead.